Polymer/old-docs-site/toolkit-kernel-explainer.md

       </script>
     </element>

-To have this component add the `this.component()` lifecycle initializer to the component's `<script>` block, as shown below:
+To have this component add the `Toolkit.register` lifecycle initializer to the component's `<script>` block, as shown below:

     <element name="tag-name">